atskae/computer-graphics/cos-cuatro-dos-seis/notes/05-polygon-meshes/README.md

     Edge* edge;
 }

+// An entry in the Face Table
 class Face {
     // An edge surrounding this face
     // Can figure out CW or CCW by comparing this edge's left and right faces Edge* edge;
 }

+// An entry in the Edge Table
 // A directed edge
 class Edge {
     // Vertices that make up this edge